atlassian/react-beautiful-dnd/README.md

 ### Interactive child elements within a `Draggable`

 It is possible for your `Draggable` to be an interactive element such as a `<button>` or an `<a>`.
 However, there may be a situation where you want your `Draggable` element be the parent of an interactive element such as a `<button>` or an `<input>`.
 By default the child interactive element **will not be interactive**.
 Interacting with these nested interactive elements will be used as part of the calculation to start a drag.
 This is because we call `event.preventDefault()` on the `mousedown` event for the `Draggable`.
 Calling `preventDefault` will prevent the nested interactive element from performing its standard actions and interactions.
 What you will need to do is *opt out* of our standard calling of `event.preventDefault()`.
 By doing this the nested interactive element will not be able to be used to start a drag - but will allow the user to interact with it directly.
 Keep in mind - that by doing this the user will not be able to drag the `Draggable` by dragging on the interactive child element - which is probably what you want anyway.
-There are a few ways you can get around the standard `preventDefault` behaviour.
+There are a few ways you can get around the standard `preventDefault` behavior.
 Here are some suggestions:

 **1. Call `event.stopPropagation()` on the interactive element `mousedown`** *This is the simpler solution*